greggersaurus/OpenSteamController/ReverseEngineering/README.md

 Have not made much use of this yet.

-Free book on how to reverse engineer code.
+Free book geared towards beginners on how to reverse engineer code.

 ## [Radare](http://www.radare.org/r/)